-Whether you’re hiring or applying for new roles in emerging technologies, it’s important to know where that tech is headed and how companies are adapting their hiring and skilling strategies.
+Whether you’re hiring or applying for new roles in emerging technologies, it’s important to know where tech is headed and how companies are adapting hiring and skilling strategies.

-We’ve culled a few insights from the World Economic Forum’s The Future of Jobs Report to get you up to speed on what you need to know about the tech jobs of tomorrow.
-This article on big data is the final in a four-part series, with previous editions on blockchain,machine learning and cloud computing.
+We’ve culled a few insights from the World Economic Forum’s The Future of Jobs Report to get you up-to-speed about the tech jobs of tomorrow.
+This article on big data is the final in a four-part series, with previous editions on blockchain, machine learning and cloud computing.

 Big data: On the verge of ubiquity

-The WEF Future of Jobs Report pinpoints the widespread adoption of big data analytics as one of four specific technological advances “set to dominate the 2018-2022 period as drivers positively affecting business growth,” along with high-speed mobile internet, artificial intelligence and cloud technology.
+The WEF’s The Future of Jobs Report pinpoints the widespread adoption of big data analytics as one of four specific technological advances “set to dominate the 2018-2022 period as drivers positively affecting business growth,” along with high-speed mobile internet, artificial intelligence and cloud technology.